Statue of Unity: Construction

 Local tribals belonging to the Tadvi tribe opposed the land acquisition for the development of tourism infrastructure around the statue.
 Around 300 activists were arrested ahead of unveiling of the statue.
 People of Kevadia, Kothi, Waghodia, Limbdi, Navagam, and Gora villages opposed the construction of the statue and demanded the restitution of the land rights over 927 acre of land acquired earlier for the dam as well as for the formation of a new Garudeshwar subdistrict.
-They also opposed the formation of Kevadia Area Development Authority (KADA) and the construction of the Garudeshwar weir-cum-causeway project.
+They also opposed the formation of the Kevadia Area Development Authority (KADA) and the construction of the Garudeshwar weir-cum-causeway project.
 The government of Gujarat accepted most of their demands.

 Construction of the monument was completed in mid-October 2018; and the inaugural ceremony was held on 31 October 2018 (143rd birth anniversary of Vallabhbhai Patel), and was presided over by Prime Minister Narendra Modi.
 The statue has been described as a tribute to Indian engineering skills.

 Features

 The Statue of Unity is the world's tallest statue at 182 m.
 It rises 54 m higher than the previous record holder, the Spring Temple Buddha in China's Henan province.
 The previous tallest statue in India was the 41 m tall statue of Lord Hanuman at the Paritala Anjaneya Temple near Vijayawada in the state of Andhra Pradesh.
 The statue can be seen within a 7 km radius.

 The monument is constructed on a river island named Sadhu Bet, 3.2 km away from and facing the Narmada Dam downstream.
 The statue and its surroundings occupy more than 2 ha, and are surrounded by a 12 km long artificial lake formed by the Garudeshwar weir downstream on the Narmada river.

-The statue is divided into five zones of which only three are accessible to the public.
+The statue is divided into five zones, of which only three are accessible to the public.
 From its base to the level of Patel's shins is the first zone which has three levels and includes the exhibition area, mezzanine and roof.
 The first zone also contains a memorial garden and a museum.
 The second zone reaches up to Patel's thighs, while the third extends up to the viewing gallery at a height of 153 metres.
 The fourth zone is the maintenance area while the final zone comprises the head and shoulders of the statue.

-The museum in the first zone catalogues the life of Sardar Patel and his contributions.
-An adjoining audio-visual gallery provides a 15-minute long presentation on Patel and also describes the tribal culture of the state.
+The museum in the first zone catalogues Patel's life and contributions.
+An adjoining audio-visual gallery provides a 15-minute-long presentation on Patel and also describes the tribal culture of the state.
 The concrete towers which form the statue's legs contain two elevators each.
 Each lift can carry 26 people at a time to the viewing gallery in just over 30 seconds.
 The gallery is located at a height of 153 m and can hold up to 200 people.